colinoflynn/pico-python/README.md

 pico-python
 ===========
+Works on both Windows and Linux (Ubuntu 16.04 tested)  This fork adds the ability to do sweeps with the AWG.
+If you're having trouble with Linux, read installation note below

 This is a Python 2.7+ library for the Pico Scope.
 It uses the provided DLL for actual communications with the instrument.
 There have been a few examples around, but this one tries to improve on them via: